Boris Johnson hires Kiwi social media gurus

 With general Brexit chaos and confusion, Topham Guerin will have their work cutout.

 And they also coming from behind.
-Social media messaging is an area that Labour is seen to have long trounced the Tories, from the 2017 election campaign onwards, The Sun says.
+Social media messaging is an area that Labour is seen to have long trounced the Tories, from the 2017 election campaign onwards, according to local media reports.

+There seems to be a bit of a theme developing in Topham Guerin's work from English to Morrison to Johnson - helping an awkward middle-aged leader look more hip through clever social media.

+But Guerin told the Herald while his agency is expanding into Australia and the UK, espeically with video content, "most of our work is outside politics."